 Instructions

-- Watch the video in the post for easy visual instructions.Line a 9x6 inch (23x15 cm) pan with parchment paper (with an overhang on two sides) and preheat your oven to 350 °F (175 °C).
+- Watch the video in the post for visual instructions.Line a 9x6-inch (23x15 cm) baking pan or 9x5-inch loaf pan with parchment paper (with an overhang on two sides) and preheat your oven to 350 °F (175 °C).

-- To make the chia eggs, combine 2 tbsp ground chia seeds with 1/3 cup (75 ml) of water and let it sit for a few minutes.
+- Combine the ground chia seeds and water in a small bowl and let it sit for a few minutes.

-- Meanwhile, add all ingredients (except the dairy-free chocolate and the chia eggs) to a food processor and mix for about 10 seconds.
+- Meanwhile, add all ingredients (except the dairy-free chocolate) to a food processor and blend for about 10 seconds.

-- Scrape down the sides of the food processor, add the chia eggs and mix again until well combined.
+- Scrape down the sides of the food processor, add the chia mixture, and mix again until well combined.

-- Now add the chopped chocolate (or use chocolate chips) and stir with a spoon.
-You can use 2 oz (60 grams) if you prefer the brownies less sweet or use 3 oz (90 grams) for sweeter brownies.
-I also added some on top for decoration.
+- Now, add the chopped chocolate (or use chocolate chips) and stir with a spoon.
+You can use less if you prefer the brownies less sweet, or more for sweeter brownies.

-- Let them cool completely (they will firm up once cooled), slice, and enjoy!
-They taste even better on day 2, so don't eat them all on day 1. 🙂
+- Let them cool completely (they will firm up once cooled), optionally top with vegan Nutella, slice, and enjoy!
+They taste even better on day two, so don't eat them all on day one.

 Notes

-- Oats: I used 45 grams of whole-grain oats that I processed in my electric coffee/spice grinder.
-You can use regular oats or store-bought oat flour.
+- Oats: I used 45 grams of whole-grain rolled oats that I processed in my electric coffee/spice grinder.
+You can use store-bought oat flour.

-- Maple syrup: You can use any liquid sweetener of choice.
+- Maple syrup: Or use any liquid sweetener of your choice.
 If you have a sweet tooth, you can add up to 2 tablespoons of syrup in addition.

 Nutrition information is an estimate and has been calculated automatically